tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

    - Prefer simple, maintainable solutions over clever ones

 ## Technical Debt
+- [ ] Refactor models to incorporate i18n messages for validations
 - [ ] Serve bootstrap from local dev or prod
 - [ ] Write more tests for the Demand model
 - [ ] Add performance optimizations for large demand calculations